liqula/re-fine/docs/frontend/HelpfulExecutionCommands.md

 * `stack test --fast` is the go-to command
 * Add `--test-arguments '--match=###'` to select all tests whose description contains `###`
+* Add `--ghc-options -Wwarn` if you can't be bothered to fix warnings right now
 * `stack test --fast && ../../build hlint && make` is the ultimate command before checking in